Thomas Aquinas: Early life (1225–1244)

 At the age of nineteen, Thomas resolved to join the Dominican Order.
 His change of heart, however, did not please his family.
 In an attempt to prevent Theodora's interference in Thomas's choice, the Dominicans arranged to move Thomas to Rome, and from Rome, to Paris.
-However, while on his journey to Rome, per Theodora's instructions, his brothers seized him as he was drinking from a spring and took him back to his parents at the castle of Monte San Giovanni Campano.
+However, while on his journey to Rome, per Theodora's instructions, his brothers seized him as he was drinking from a spring and brought him back to his parents at the castle of Monte San Giovanni Campano.

 Thomas was held prisoner for almost one year in the family castles at Monte San Giovanni and Roccasecca in an attempt to prevent him from assuming the Dominican habit and to push him into renouncing his new aspiration.
 Political concerns prevented the Pope from ordering Thomas's release, which had the effect of extending Thomas's detention.
 Thomas passed this time of trial tutoring his sisters and communicating with members of the Dominican Order.